museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tables](https://i.imgur.com/dDSnRyU.png)

-Login_attempts likely has the information we are looking for.
+"login_attempts" likely has the information we are looking for.

 Let's check the columns for this table: